A Hindu man was lynched in Bangladesh over alleged blasphemy on Thursday.

 The group of attackers had beaten the man to death.
 They then tied his body to a tree before they set it on fire, Bhaluka police station Duty Officer Ripon Mia said.

-The deceased, Dipu Chandra Das, worked at a local garment factory and lived in the Dubalia Para area as a tenant.
+The deceased, Dipu Chandra Das, worked at a local garment factory and lived in the area as a tenant.

 He had allegedly made objectionable remarks about Prophet Muhammad.
-Police said that individuals who were questioned about the incident could not recall where or how he had insulted Islam.
+However, the individuals who were questioned could not recall where or how he had insulted Islam.

 "An angry crowd caught him around 9 pm Thursday over allegations that he made derogatory remarks about Prophet Muhammad.
 They beat him to death and later set fire to the body," Ripon told BBC Bangla.

 A video of the incident surfaced on social media, claiming to show the incident.
-A massive crowd is seen filming the man burning, on mobile phones.
 The authenticity of the video has not been verified.

-Police rushed to the scene after the crime was reported.
-Traffic in the area was blocked for hours due to the mob.
+Police rushed to the scene, which was near a highway, after the crime was reported.
+Traffic was blocked due to the scene.

 "We are trying to locate his relatives.
 Legal action will be taken in accordance with the law once a case is filed," said Ripon.